axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

         self.cancelled = True
 ```

-Acknowledgement mechanisms (`ConsecutiveAckTracker`, `BatchedAckTracker`) and
-`flags()` mapping can be used similarly to how it was described at `LogFetcher`.
+Acknowledgement mechanisms (`ConsecutiveAckTracker`, `BatchedAckTracker`) and `flags()` mapping can be used similarly to how it was described at `LogFetcher`.

 ## Making it more native config-wise

-All the examples above used some form of `python()` driver to be actually used, for instance, this was our Python based destination driver:
+The examples so far used some form of `python()` driver, for instance, this was the Python based destination driver:

 ```shell
 destination whatever {